brittanyrw/emojibops/README.md

 Below are instructions for how to contribute to this project.
 Read through the contribution guidelines before opening a Pull Request on this project.

-## Hacktoberfest Note
+## Important Note
-Due to Hacktoberfest, this project started experiencing a lot of activity!
-To manage the amount of contributions to this project, we are now only accepting Pull Requests that are closing Issues.
+Due to high activity, to manage the amount of contributions to this project, we are now only accepting Pull Requests that are closing Issues for adding/updating features.

 Therefore, if you would like to add to this project, please follow these steps: